Please click on the following links to learn more about our training program.

-Note: We currently have a number of positions available for September, 2014.
+Note: We currently have a number of positions available for Spring and Fall, 2015.
 There is no specific deadline for applications.
 Applications are processed on a first-come, first-served basis.

 1. If you haven’t already done so, please carefully review our website at www.creativegrowth.com.
 It offers the best and most updated source of information about our Center, our approach and orientation, our services, our staff, and our work.

 2. Your application materials should include the following: